cstrawberry/predictive-universe/docs/paper/appendices/appendix_n_prediction_relativity.md

 The prediction-motion coupling constant $\lambda_{PM}$ quantifies this unity.
 Its smallness ($\sim 10^{-44}$ kg·m) explains why the cognitive costs of ordinary accelerations are negligible in the emergent regime, while its non-zero value ensures that the unification is physical rather than merely formal.
 In extreme environments—near black holes, in the early universe, or at the fundamental scales where MPU dynamics dominate—this coupling becomes the essential constraint governing the joint optimization of motion and prediction, revealing the predictive substructure beneath the emergent spacetime description.

-# N.11 Inertial Mass as Relational Information
+# N.11 Inertial Mass as Relational Information# N.11 Inertial Mass as Relational Information

 The preceding sections established that acceleration couples to predictive capacity through the Unruh mechanism (Section N.3), and that "motion" is fundamentally the reconfiguration of a system's predictive relationships with the MPU network (Section N.7).
 This section completes the unification program by deriving inertial mass itself from the information content of those relationships, resolving the ancient puzzle of why matter resists acceleration.